Roman-KO/notes/BookManager.md

 1. Break state objects resources into subjects
 1. Create subject component
 1. Render subject title per component
 1. Modify App.js + Subject.js to accommodate new state structure
 1. Display list of resource titles and links per component
+1. Programmatically generate child components in App.js 1.

+Clicking on header should change the child element (font, color)

 <!-- 1.
 Store Links in a ... flat.json (and store in github?) -->